 A one-of-a-kind night of Hawaiin-style entertainment sure to leave a mark as one of the more unique things to do in Daytona Beach, the Polynesian Fire dinner show is a summer night’s non-negotiable.

-Combining a buffet meal served in the open air, with a tropical setting, and song and dance that pays homage to traditional Polynesian rituals not just of Hawaii but Tahiti, Tonga, New Zealand, and Samoa as well, the show is a feast for the eyes and ears.
+Combining a buffet meal (BBQ meats, fish, and vegetarian options) and upbeat song and dance routines that pay homage to traditional Polynesian rituals — not just of Hawaii but Tahiti, Tonga, New Zealand, and Samoa as well — the show is a feast for the eyes and ears.
+It’s not something you’d expect to find in Daytona Beach, which is exactly why you should go.

 Home to the local hockey team, the Daytona Waverunners (and also open for public skating), this family-friendly facility delivers a welcomed change of pace from the blaring southern Florida sun.